PurePanel/PurePanel/README.md

 # PurePanel

+# Pure is not maintained anymore.
+Use vito istead: https://github.com/vitodeploy/vito

 It's lightweight only the components you need, aiming for simplicity and simplicity.

 Manage, backup multiple servers and sites in 1 panel.